ZachChristensen28/TA-pihole_dns/README.md

 Version 1.2.8

 New
-- Added scripted input to ingest lists which enlable the mapping of blocked queries to originating blocklists #21
+- Added scripted input to ingest lists which enable the mapping of blocked queries to originating blocklists #21
 ```

 ## Navigation